arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 --{{0}}--
 Although all SQL implementations have a similar structure, and the same basic syntax, each different SQL database product often has its own minor variations in dialect.

---{{0}}--
-Knowing the specific flavor or dialect of SQL your database uses is especially useful when first getting started writing queries and troubleshooting errors.
-Whenever you search for documentation online or are troubleshooting, you'll want to be sure to include the name of the "flavor" you're working with in your search terms.
+Overwhelmingly, most SQL queries will work exactly the same way across any of these different SQL flavors.
+The kinds of examples we'll cover today, for example, I would expect to work with maybe minor tweaks in any of these SQL flavors.
+But there are a few differences across dialects in the way you have to state things, the functions you can use, and the error messages you might get, so it's very useful to know the flavor of SQL you're working with when you're trying to query a database.

+--{{1}}--
+In the hands-on portion of this webinar, we'll be using "AlaSQL", which is a very lightweight form of SQL that runs in your web browser as you look at these pages.
+We pre-populated some tables for you to experiment with in this presentation.
+These tables are filled with fabricated data meant to look a little like an electronic health record (EHR).
+Rest assured that this data was completely invented, although it might look realistic!

 {{1}}
 *****
 <h3>Flavor of the Day: [**AlaSQL**](https://alasql.org/) </h3>
 *****

---{{1}}--
-In the hands-on portion of this webinar, we'll be using "AlaSQL", which is a form of SQL that runs in your web browser as you look at these pages.
-We pre-populated some tables for you to experiment with in this presentation.
-These tables are filled with fabricated data meant to look a little like an electronic health record (EHR).
-Rest assured that this data was completely invented, although it might look realistic!

 ## SQL Queries